siddhartha-gadgil/DeptWeb/_seminars/2021/2021-06-29-mayuresh-londhe.md

 describe the asymptotic distribution of the iterated inverse images of a generic point.

-The first class of results involve giving a description of a natural invariant measure associated with a finitely generated polynomial semigroup (which we shall call the Dinh--Sibony measure) in terms of potential theory.
+The first class of results involve giving a description of a natural invariant measure associated with a finitely generated polynomial semigroup (which we shall call the Dinh–Sibony measure) in terms of potential theory.
 This requires the theory of logarithmic potentials in the presence of an external field, which we can describe explicitly given a choice of a set of generators.
 In particular, we generalize the classical result of Brolin to certain finitely generated polynomial semigroups.
-To do so, we establish the continuity of the logarithmic potential for the Dinh--Sibony measure, whose proof will be sketched.
+To do so, we establish the continuity of the logarithmic potential for the Dinh–Sibony measure, whose proof will be sketched.
 If time permits, we will discuss bounds on the capacity and diameter of the Julia sets of such semigroups, for which we use the
 $F$-functional of Mhaskar and Saff.